 Atralin

-Atralin (tretinoin) Gel is a topical (applied to the skin) form of vitamin A that helps the skin renew itself.
+Atralin Gel (tretinoin) is a form of vitamin A that helps the skin renew itself.

 Atralin Gel 0.05% is used for the topical treatment of acne vulgaris.
 The Renova brand of tretinoin is used to reduce the appearance of fine wrinkles and mottled skin discoloration, and to make rough facial skin feel smoother.

-Atralin Gel may also be used for other purposes not listed in this medication guide.
+Atralin may also be used for purposes not listed in this medication guide.

 Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds).
 Atralin can make your skin more sensitive to sunlight and sunburn may result.
 Use a sunscreen (minimum SPF 15) and wear protective clothing if you must be out in the sun.
 Avoid getting Atralin in your eyes, mouth, and nose, or on your lips.
 If it does get into any of these areas, wash with water.
 Do not use Atralin on sunburned, windburned, dry, chapped, irritated, or broken skin.
 Also avoid using this medication in wounds or on areas of eczema.
 Wait until these conditions have healed before using Atralin.